 How To Get A Marriage License In Wyoming

 Since most of the park and the best ceremony locations are in Wyoming, I’m going to walk you through the steps for getting your marriage license there.
-The steps will be similar in Montana an Wyoming, however the specific details may vary slightly.
+The steps will be similar in Montana and Wyoming, however, the specific details may vary slightly.

 In order to obtain your marriage license in Wyoming, you and your partner will need to appear in person at the County Clerk’s Office.
 To apply, you will need a form of picture I.D., which can be a Driver’s License, Passport, Military I.D., or School I.D.